 Flexible dentures provide a more cosmetic solution for people by being more aesthetically pleasing than their traditional counterparts.
-At Forest Dental we are please to be able to offer both Duraflex and Valplast flexible dentures.
+We are pleased to be able to offer both Duraflex and Valplast flexible dentures.

 They are also useful as a temporary measure for patients who have has a single tooth extracted and are waiting to have an implant placed as single tooth flexible dentures are more like a removable bridge and as such do not interfere with speech.

 Flexible dentures and lightweight , hypoallergenic, unbreakable and are supplied with a LIFETIME GUARANTEE against fracture under normal use.
 They are metal free and do not require any preparation of natural teeth.
 As they are significantly smaller than acrylic/metal dentures they allow the patient to speak without any difficulty.